 Killer elephant saved from death

-On 21 August 2007, BoonSeuhm aged 68 came to the Kraal just days after she killed a man.
+On 21 August 2007, Pang BoonSeuhm aged 68 came to the Royal Elephant Kraal Village just days after she killed a man.
 BoonSeuhm remembered the man in question who had taunted her 10 years ago with firecrackers and withholding food.
 The same man came back and taunted her again and she killed him.

 She was to be shot as the owner could no longer keep her.
 Previously he had decided that he did not want to sell her to a nearby rubber plantation to work, due to her age.
 BoonSeuhm’s owner heard about our program to retire old elephants and how the Kraal had retrained killer elephants in the past and given them a new life.
 This was a happy alternative for him, BoonSeuhm and us here at the Kraal.
 BoonSeuhm can now be assured of a happy caring retirement